 Previously users have to take help of Microsoft Edge Translate (

 edge://flags/#edge-translate) flag to enable the translation feature.
 But in the stable version of Edge browser, the feature is available natively.
 It means you don’t have to enable it manually.

 When you open a website in a different language, the browser shows a quick dialog box that let you translate the text into your preferred language.

 Apart from this, you can also choose always to render web pages into a specific language.
 Microsoft Language Translator feature works similar to the classic extension, but this time you don’t have to download it separately.

 Enable or Disable Language Translate feature in Microsoft Edge

 The translation feature is active by default; you can disable or enable it by following these simple steps:

 1. Launch Microsoft Edge on your computer.

 3. On the left pane, switch to the Languages tab.
-On the right pane, you will find an entry which reads “Offer to translate pages that aren’t in a language you reads.“
+On the right pane, you will find an entry that reads “Offer to translate pages that aren’t in a language you read.“

 What are your thoughts about the Microsoft Translator native integration with Microsoft Edge Chromium?
 We would love to hear from you.